tetrapod00/godot-docs/tutorials/migrating/upgrading_to_godot_4.rst

 Several project settings were renamed, and some of them had their enums changed in incompatible ways (such as shadow filter quality).
 This means you may need to set some project settings' values again.
-Make sure the **Advanced** toggle is enabled in the project settings dialog so you can see all project settings.
+Make sure the :btn:`Advanced Settings` toggle is enabled in the project settings dialog so you can see all project settings.

 Checking Environment settings